 As a follow-up to his solid rookie season, Watson started all 16 games for the Texans and led them to an 11-5 record with 4,165 passing yards and 26 touchdowns to just nine interceptions.
 He also rushed for 551 yards and five touchdowns.
 The great sophomore season led to his first Pro Bowl selection and a trip to the playoffs, Houston's fifth-ever appearance in the postseason.

-In two seasons of play and his signing bonus, Watson has made $9,713,635.
-That doesn’t count his endorsements with companies like Nike and Beats by Dre, but his net worth can be estimated around $4 million, according to Celebrity Net Worth.
-He’s just getting started.
+In three seasons of play and his signing bonus, Watson has made more than $11 million.
+That doesn't even count his endorsements with companies like Nike and Beats by Dre.
+He's just getting started.
+Just wait until he takes the Texans to a Super Bowl.